-It's one of the terrible things about dealing with the government, isn't it?
+It's one of the terrible things about dealing with the government.
 When they owe you money, you may never see it.
 But if you owe them money, they'll get you in the end.

 Unfortunately, there is absolutely no time cap on how long after your military move the government has to collect additional charges, according to officials at Surface Deployment and Distribution Command (SDDC), which manages the military move and PCS system.